jinyang-yu/DSSG_ERA/README.md

    - Currently configured for `Python 3.13`
    - Store .env file for OpenAI key in the root directory `dssg_era/`
 4. Install dependencies from `requirements.txt`

+## Usage Guide
+1. Run `main.py`
+2. Specify which branch of the workflow you'd like to run:
+   - If you'd like to run the whole process -> type `both`
+   - If you'd just like to run the website section + linkage -> type `web`
+   - If you'd just like to run the PDF extraction -> type `pdf`